Achievable Rates for Channels with Deletions and Insertions

-\item The framework used here can be extended to derive bounds for channels with substitution errors in addition to deletions and insertions.
-For this, we would need an additional auxiliary sequence, e.g., a sequence that indicates the positions of the bit flips.
+The framework used here can be extended to derive bounds for channels with substitution errors in addition to deletions and insertions.
+For this, we would need an additional auxiliary sequence, e.g., one that indicates the positions of substitutions.

-\item The problem of synchronization also appears in file backup and file sharing \cite{MaKTse11,ITASynch11}, where distributed nodes with different versions of the same file want to synchronize their versions.
-For example, consider two nodes, with the first node having source $\un{X}$ and the second having source $\un{Y}$, which is an edited version of $\un{X}$.
+The problem of synchronization also appears in file backup and file sharing \cite{MaKTse11,ITASynch11}.
+In the basic model, we have two terminals, with the first terminal having source a $\un{X}$ and the second having $\un{Y}$, which is an edited version of $\un{X}$.
 The edits may include deletions, insertions, and substitutions.
 A basic question is: To update $\un{Y}$ to $\un{X}$, what is the minimum communication rate needed from the first node to the second?
-This is a distributed source coding problem, and it can be shown that the optimal rate is given by the limiting behavior of $H(\un{X}|\un{Y})$.
+It can be shown that regardless of whether the first terminal knows $\un{Y}$ or not, the optimal rate is given by the limiting behavior of $H(\un{X}|\un{Y})$.
 The results derived in this paper provide bounds on this optimal rate for the case where $\un{X}$ is Markov, and the edit model $P(\un{Y}|\un{X})$ is one with i.i.d deletions and insertions.
-Extension of these results to edit models with substitution errors would yield rates to benchmark the performance of practical file synchronization tools such as rsync \cite{rsync}. \end{itemize}
+Extension of these results to edit models with substitution errors would yield rates to benchmark the performance of practical file synchronization tools such as rsync \cite{rsync}.